polterguy/hyperbuild/README.md

 **Notice** - If you choose to make the _"Bazar"_ a part of your main distribution, but you do not cryptographically sign your own modules, the default P5 Bazar will be used in your main distribution.
 This is the main P5 Bazar, where all the apps are signed with my PGP key, which is `thomas@gaiasoul.com` - and has a fingerprint value of `5E11AEF421CDB0A7A9A5C6B4AED9D04F43BE2AAD`.
+This is probably not something you'd want to do for the record!

 ### How the Bazar work